nessita/configglue/doc/topics/config-file.rst

 Tuples
 ------

-For specifying the value of a :class:`~configglue.pyschema.schema.TupleConfigOption`, you just put all the values in the same line, separated by `,`, as shown::
+For specifying the value of a :class:`~configglue.pyschema.schema.TupleOption`, you just put all the values in the same line, separated by `,`, as shown::

     my_tuple = 1, 2, 3